ibm-cloud-architecture/refarch-reefer-ml/docs/infuse/dev-scoring.md

 Once we have our application running, we can confirm the following by looking at the application logs:

-1. It is reacting to a data stream from the reeferTelemetries Kafka topic.
+1. It is reacting to a data stream from the reefer-telemetry Kafka topic.
 2. It is calling the container anomaly predictive system.
 3. It is producing container anomaly events, when needed, into the containers Kafka topic.